rajahafify/see-all/README.md

 # See All

-See all is a web application that allows users to analyze and transcribe live video streams using AI services.
+See All is a web application that allows users to analyze and transcribe live video streams using AI services.
+It enables streamers to broadcast using OBS and interact with an AI that provides real-time feedback and advice about their stream, such as gaming tips for specific video games.

 ## Getting Started